ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 We'd talked a great deal about it because of my mother.
 Like we talked a great deal about how to get his father on board.
 I was finally understanding the whole my dad, my father, Babbo, Dad thing he had going on.
 We'd had dinner with Chef Marco once but not Mr. Vega.
 He was working late on a case with my father and neither of them had made it home for dinner that night.

 And then there was the whole we hadn't had sex in that time frame.
 It wasn't like we didn't want to, or that we weren't satisfying that need.
 Because we were, just not in the bedroom.
 We'd graduated from the teenage make out sessions where we just kissed and barely made first base to third base.
 There were no any major arguements now that we were taking it slow.
-Actually Max and Drew commented regularly said I looked happier.
+Actually Finn and Drew commented regularly said I looked happier.
 I dunno if that was true or not.

 I looked forward to Wednesday lunches, todays had been no different except I was running late at Zion, and Angel was let out late from his class.
 Meeting up for pizza was fine and punching Ant in the face was refreshing.
 But he was right.
 This was Angel's best friend, and I knew Angel had been avoiding seeing him for fear I'd get jealous.